Some things to consider when you’re communicating include:

 - Pauses and silences: Pausing encourages the other person to continue talking, and silences are useful when they’re still thinking about what’s been said.
 A person might open up more when you resist the temptation to fill a silence.

-- Reflecting: When you put what someone’s said into your own words, you show them you’re listening, and that you understand what they mean.
-This involves rephrasing what you’ve heard.
-Reflection encourages others to express themselves further and helps them trust the conversation.
-It also shows you have empathy for their situation.
-It is powerful to reflect the feeling of what someone’s saying or showing through their body language.
-Reflection helps a person feel they've been listened to and can prevent misunderstandings.
+- Reflecting: Put what the other person has said into your own words to show them you’re listening, and that you understand what they mean.
+This involves rephrasing what you’ve heard, and reflecting the feeling of what someone’s saying or showing through their body language.
+Reflection shows you have empathy for their situation.
+It also builds trust and can prevent misunderstandings.
 After you reflect back to someone what you’ve heard, they can confirm the accuracy of your impression, or correct it.

 - Prioritising: Focusing a conversation on the main content helps ensure the most pressing needs are discussed.
 For example, say “I can hear that there is a lot going on for you right now.
 Can you tell me what the most urgent issue is for you right now, so we can focus on that?”

 Be You Professional Learning

 Learn more about how to have conversations with children and young people about their wellbeing in the module Inquire.